IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ## Ignite UI CLI

-[`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) is a command-line tool for creating and scaffolding applications for a variety of frameworks.
+[Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli) is a command-line tool for creating and scaffolding applications for a variety of frameworks.
 It provides project templates pre-configured for Ignite UI for Angular that helps you get your next app off the ground in record time.
 A selection of views with Ignite UI for Angular components that can be further added to projects provides a substantial productivity boost for developers.
 ### Getting Started

-Install [`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) using the npm package manager:
+Install [Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli) using the npm package manager:
 ```cmd
 npm install -g igniteui-cli
 ```
 Once the installation process is finished, you can start the tool using either guided experience or specific commands.

 #### Using guided experience
-The shortest and easiest way to bootstrap an application is to use the Ignite UI CLI [`Step-by-Step Guide`](cli/step-by-step-guide.md), which creates a configured app that can be up and running with the ease of a single command.
+The shortest and easiest way to bootstrap an application is to use the Ignite UI CLI [Step-by-Step Guide](cli/step-by-step-guide.md), which creates a configured app that can be up and running with the ease of a single command.
 ```cmd
 ig
 ```